wiseby/wiseby.github.io/_drafts/RaspberryPie_Pico.md

 If you have trouble flashing, its probably a bad USB cable with missing data pins/wires.
 A so called charging cable.

+## Utilities

+For easier debugging and interctions to the Pico device, I suggest that you use a program called [rshell](https://github.com/dhylands/rshell).
+It can act as a terminal emulator to access the REPL instead of other serial communication software such as minicom, which I think is a little hard to use.
+The rshell is as it says a shell that can do much of the communication tasks when developing software for the device, such as sending python snippets and copying files to and from MicroPythons FileSystem.
+You can read more about it's capabilities on [github](https://github.com/dhylands/rshell).

 ### Usefull links that helped me gather information to write this post